Case commentary on I-Admin (Singapore) Pte Ltd v Hong Ying Ting and others SGCA 32

 a. whether the information in question has the necessary quality of confidence about it; and

-b.
+b. whether it was imparted in circumstances importing an obligation of confidence.
 An obligation of confidence will also be found where confidential information has been accessed or acquired without the plaintiff’s knowledge or consent.

 35. It is upon the satisfaction of these prerequisites that an action for breach of confidence may be presumed.
 The presumption can be displaced where, eg, the defendant came across the information by accident or was unaware of its confidential nature or believed that there is a strong public interest in disclosing it.
 The burden of proof is shifted to the defendant to prove that his conscience was unaffected.